marko-knoebl/cc-course-web/pa-questions.md

 - ~~Why is it recommend for a developer to use the http methods `get`, `put`, `delete` ?~~
 - In a REST API, what are the HTTP methods _GET_, _PUT_ and _DELETE_ used for? (replacement question for the question above)
 - ~~How does a `POST` request look like when it is made from a web browser (on the front end written) ?~~
+- How do you make a POST request from JavaScript? (replacement question for the question above)
 - What is an API?
 - What is REST API?
 - What is JSON and how do we use it?